BertonYang18/BARN-monkey/README.md

 2- Please download the videos of socially housed macaques from [data](https://drive.google.com/drive/folders/1OnbBmgrOv0lLPgof0dVh3f4VsdNx_RSj?usp=share_link), then extract the video frames with the [ExtractFrame code](https://github.com/BertonYang18/BARN-monkey/blob/main/data/monkey/extract_monkey_frames.sh) and save them to the path of "BARN-monkey/data/monkey/frames/".
 These frames contain the whole frames in the valuation and test set.

-## Training and testing

-You can use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.

 ## Original readme.md of mmaction2
 The followings are the content in readme.md of mmaction2: